PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 - Prefer the generic `from_guppy(...)` abstraction for future DEM construction rather than adding more surface-specific tracing plumbing.
-- Runtime plugins are intentionally generic: pass a Selene runtime plugin object through `pecos.selene_engine(runtime)` or the higher-level `runtime=...` arguments on traced Guppy/DEM helpers.
-Anduril should live in downstream experiment projects, not as a PECOS dependency.
+- Runtime plugins are intentionally generic: pass any Selene-compatible runtime plugin object through `pecos.selene_engine(runtime)` or the higher-level `runtime=...` arguments on traced Guppy/DEM helpers.
+PECOS should depend only on the public shape of those plugin objects; experiment-specific runtimes and package sources belong in downstream projects.
 - Runtime-produced `Idle` gates are preserved in the QIS operation trace and replayed into QEC circuits as `TimeUnits` with the convention `1 TimeUnit = 1 ns`.
 They only affect DEMs when an idle-noise parameter such